-One of the few art forms that is meant to be touched, artists’ books allow the user to interact with the object at their own pace.
+One of the few art forms that are meant to be touched, artists’ books allow the user to interact with the object at their own pace.
 Our collection ranges from the 1960s through to contemporary works, and offers a variety of titles that can be illustrative, photographic, textual, sculptural, or a mix of elements that will challenge your views about what the concept of the book means.

 Kathy Blasko - firstname.lastname@example.org (individuals)